Add to Wishlist

 Todd’s love for baseball was cultivated in Little League and continued throughout high school and college.
 He was awarded a baseball scholarship to Eastern Washington University, where he earned a general studies degree with an emphasis on graphic arts, communications and art.
 Despite the baseball scholarship, Todd worked as a janitor and at a comic book store, enabling him to finance his entire college education on his own.
 He was recruited by a Seattle Mariners scout to play on a semi-professional summer team in Kamloops, British Columbia.
-Al Simmons, after whom Todd would later name his Spawn character, also played on this team, and the two became fast friends.

 When Todd’s college baseball eligibility ended and no Major League teams sought him out, he continued to draw comic book characters.
 Determined to find a job in the industry, Todd submitted his artwork to comic book editors across the United States and Canada, collecting more than 700 rejection letters along the way.